sigma67/ethertwin/README.md

 An exemplary use case is given in the following [video](https://drive.google.com/open?id=1Bq8xNVj2TEluJ3_-DK3eLaDQvqv9rLQ8).
 The video is based on a slightly outdated version of EtherTwin, but it illustrates the core functionality well.

 **Live demo**: For a live demonstration of the prototype using a private Ethereum blockchain, visit http://ethertwin.ur.de/.
-An Ethereum account will be automatically created for you in-browser.
-Before you can issue transactions, you'll need to request some Ether at http://ethertwin.ur.de:3333/0x0 (replace 0x0 with your Ethereum account).
+An Ethereum account will be automatically created for you with the private key stored in your browser's local storage.
+Before you can issue transactions, you'll need to request some Ether on our test blockchain at http://ethertwin.ur.de:3333/0x0 (replace 0x0 with your Ethereum account).
 ## Project setup
 ```
 npm install